che-incubator/chectl/CONTRIBUTING.md

 > See more about [devfile](https://redhat-developer.github.io/devfile)

 After starting the workspace Theia will clone sources of `chectl` to `/projects/chectl` directory.
-Sources will be accessible in `theia-dev` and `dev` containers.

-#### 'theia-dev' container

-This container is used only for running Theia editor and does not take part in the following flow.

-#### 'dev' container

 `chectl` is written in TypeScript.
-For that this container has preinstalled software to be able to build, test and launch `chectl`.
+For its development there is a dedicated `dev` container which has preinstalled software for comfortable development.
+That allows the developer to build, test and launch `chectl` inside the container.

 You workspace is initialized with a list of commands described in the [devfile](devfile.yaml) in `commands` section.
 Those command allow you to:
 - build